Carlos Batara – Immigration Lawyer header image

 The priority date operates like a “wait in line” ticket.

-Once you’re given a priority date, you must wait until it’s your turn to go to the second step of the immigration legalization process for family members.
+Once you’re given a priority date, you must wait until your priority date is deemed “current” – and it’s now your turn to go to the second step of the immigration legalization process for family members.

 How long is the wait?
 It varies from immigrant-to-immigrant based on what immigration category their case fits into.

-When your waiting period is over, the government indicates that your priority date is current.
-This means a visa is now available for your immigrant petition category.
+When your waiting period is over, your priority date is deemed current.
+This means a visa is now available for your immigrant family member.

 After the permanent residency paperwork is reviewed by the government, a green card interview is arranged.